BiLLY-J03l/Snort-and-Splunk/README.md

-# Splunk-Config
+# Snort-and-Splunk
-Configuring Splunk on Linux
+Configuring Snort and Splunk as a SIEM solution on Linux